KanChaiShaoXia/nextjs-tagger/README.md

 - Built with ❤️ for the AI-assisted development community
 - Inspired by the need for better code navigation tools
-- Special thanks to the Next.js and Babel teams
+- Special thanks to the Next.js, Babel, and SWC teams

 ---